Memorable Manitobans: Alexander Nugent McPherson (1857-1938)

 In 1923, he was appointed as Judge of the Eastern Judicial District of Manitoba, retiring from the position in 1933.
 He served as a Senior Examiner with the Law Society of Manitoba, a Senior Examiner in Law at the University of Manitoba, and a Right of Way Solicitor for Attorney-General, Red River Valley Railway.
 He served on a Royal Commission appointed by the Dominion Government to inquire into the participation in politics of Customs Officers.
 He was Solicitor for the Winnipeg School Board, formerly Chairman of the School Management Committee.

-In 1889, he married Minnie Tait Morgan (1866-1946).
-They had four children: Mary Winona McPherson (1890-?), David Ewen McPherson (1891-?), Margaret McPherson (1892-?), and Alexander Reddick Morgan McPherson (1908-?).
+In 1889, he married Minnie Tait Morgan (1866-1946) and they had four children: Mary Winona McPherson (1890-?), David Ewen McPherson (1891-?), Margaret McPherson (1892-?), and Alexander Reddick Morgan McPherson (1908-?).
 He was a member of the AF & AM (Past Worshipful Master, Member, Scottish Rite), and Clan Stewart of the Order of Scottish Clans.
 He had a summer home “Cluny Lodge” on Lake Winnipeg.
-He was a member of the Manitoba College Board.
+He was a member of the board for Manitoba College.

 1911 Canada census, Automated Genealogy.